itsnauman/itsnauman.github.io/index.md

 currently studying
 Computer Science at NYU.

-I'm like building web applications and APIs for mobile apps, as well as creating tools for developers.
+I like building web applications and APIs for mobile apps, as well as creating tools for developers.